fairlearn/fairlearn/CONTRIBUTING.md

 ## Development Process
 Development happens against the `master` branch following the [GitHub flow model](https://guides.github.com/introduction/flow/).
 Contributors create feature branches off of `master`, and their pull requests should target the `master` branch.
 Maintainers will review pull requests within two business days.

-Pull requests against `master` trigger automated tests that are run through Azure DevOps.
-Additional test suites are run on a rolling basis after check-ins and periodically.
+Pull requests against `master` trigger automated pipelines that are run through Azure DevOps.
+Additional test suites are run periodically.
 When adding new code paths or features consider adding tests in the `test` directory.

 ### Investigating automated test failures
 For every pull request to `master` with automated tests you can check the logs of the tests to find the root cause of failures.
 Our tests currently run through Azure Pipelines with steps for setup, test suites, and teardown.
 The `Checks` view of a pull request contains a link to the [Azure Pipelines Page](dev.azure.com/responsibleai/fairlearn/_build/results).
 All the steps are represented in the Azure Pipelines page, and you can see logs by clicking on a specific step.
 If you encounter problems with this workflow please reach out through the `Issues`.